 No matter how hard it may be to imagine, the divorce rate among older couples is skyrocketing.
 We are not talking couples in their early 50s splitting up because the kids have left for college and they realize they don’t have much in common.
 We are not even talking about people in their late 50s adjusting to the stress of having a college graduate move back home.
-Instead, we are talking about individuals in their 60s and older.
+Instead, we are talking about individuals in their 60s and older also known as grey divorce.

 At this point in life, most divorcing couples are not focused on winning child custody or securing sufficient child support.
 Instead, they are looking to divorce attorneys to help them navigate a divorce settlement that will give them enough to make it through retirement.
 Older couples who are contemplating divorce likely don’t want to spend more time working because of a sudden loss of income.